miloradova95/CCL3/README.md

 Aleksandar Miloradovic & Tiffany Müller

 # Description
 The app allows fans and fiction enthusiasts to discover their favorite characters and save them to a personalized favorites list.
-Users can share their favorite characters with other fans and bond over their shared love for the most iconic figures in the world of fiction.

 ----------------------------------------------------------------------------------------------------------------
 # Use Case
-DreamDex serves as an interactive platform for anime and manga enthusiasts who wish to curate personal collections of their favourite characters.
+DreamDex serves as an interactive platform for anime and manga enthusiasts who wish to curate a personal collection of their favourite characters.
 The app will utilize the AniList, as it provides detailed character data.

-The app offers a seamless experience for users to search, explore, filter, and discover characters based on various attributes.
-Users can view detailed information about each character, add them to personalized lists, and revisit their favorites anytime.
-With its engaging "Character of the Day" feature on the landing page, DreamDex ensures a fresh and dynamic user experience, encouraging users to venture beyond their existing favourites.
+The app provides an engaging, interactive experience that allows users to explore a vast collection of over 17,000 characters.
+A standout feature is the absence of direct search functionality, meaning users must explore the app and discover new characters along the way, which can become quite addictive.
+As they browse, users can delve deeper into each character's details and curate a personalized collection by adding their favorites.
+The "Character Randomizer" feature adds an element of fun and spontaneity, encouraging users to venture beyond their usual picks.
+It's also perfect for those who are indecisive and enjoy being surprised with a random character suggestion.

 Designed to appeal to both casual viewers and dedicated fans, DreamDex provides an intuitive interface that simplifies character discovery and organization.
-Whether users aim to build a nostalgic archive, explore new series, or share their curated lists with friends, DreamDex delivers an immersive and enjoyable experience.
+Whether users aim to build a nostalgic archive, or explore new series, DreamDex delivers an immersive and enjoyable experience.
 Androids Room Database will provide a lightweight database that stores users’ personal character lists locally.

 # Target Users
 Anime and Manga Viewers: